CANCELLED BECAUSE OF WEATHER!

-The Eighth Annual Cedar Mill Cider Festival will be held on Sunday, October 19 from 1-4 pm on the grounds of the John Quincy Adams Young House on Cornell Road just west of 119th, east of the Cedar Mill Bible Church.
+The Ninth Annual Cedar Mill Cider Festival will be held on Sunday, October 18 from 1-4 pm on the grounds of the John Quincy Adams Young House on Cornell Road just west of 119th, east of the Cedar Mill Bible Church.

 See how the pioneers made cider with antique, hand-cranked presses, and sample the results.
 Listen to a the folk, bluegrass and old-time music of Lauren Sheehan and friends, and enjoy a delicious local lunch.
 Find out more about Cedar Mill history and the plans for the Cedar Mill Historical Society and the historic JQA Young House.
 Browse craft booths and learn about local organizations.

 Boy Scout Troop 208 looks forward every year to running the antique presses to turn out free fresh cider from 1000 lbs. of apples, donated by Dinihanian's Farm Market.
 Grab a glass or two, you'll be amazed at the taste!

 Shop in the Country Store

 Our real history

 The History Tent will provide information about the historic 1869 house and grounds and the fundraising effort to restore it.
 We have had some exciting reunions of descendants of several Cedar Mill pioneer families.
 Be sure to tell your older neighbors about the event, or better yet, bring them along!

 The Tualatin Hills Park and Recreation District (THPRD) owns the house and grounds, and is the main sponsor of the event.
 The fundraising effort is managed by the Tualatin Hills Foundation with the help of the Friends of the JQA Young House.
 A portion of the proceeds from the food and crafts sales will go to the restoration fund.
 Donations are also welcome!

 For the kids

 Other community groups will be providing information about their activities, and the Cedar Mill Business Association always brings great info and games for all.

 The grounds are wheelchair accessible, although the area is not paved and can be rough in spots.
 Free parking will be available after 1 pm in the Cedar Mill Bible Church parking lot.
 Look for the signs on Cornell.
 For more information about this event call THPRD at 503-645-6433.